LordDemonos/takelogs/README.md

-# EverQuest Player Logger - README
+# EverQuest Raid Log Taker - README

 This guide will help you set up and run the Python script that extracts player information from your EverQuest logs and saves it to a separate file.